Theme Communities at Reed

-J-Dorm, the Japanese Culture dorm, is a place for people to nerd out about all aspects of Japanese culture.
-This ranges from our weekly movie nights (Wednesday at 9) to kicking butt in Smash tournaments to eating ridiculous amounts of mochi to giggling over silly anime, but no matter what, we aim to inform and entertain.
+The Japanese Culture dorm is a place for people to nerd out about all aspects of Japanese culture.
+This ranges from our weekly movie nights (Wednesdays at 9) to kicking butt in Smash tournaments to eating ridiculous amounts of mochi to giggling over silly anime, but no matter what, we aim to inform and entertain.
 Everyone from the diehard Japan fan who can debate the symbolism in their favorite Satoshi Kon movie to the naïve and curious beginner who vaguely remembers that Pokemon is from Japan is invited to our community.
 Youkoso!

 Mad Science (Foster II & III)

 If the words “For Science!” thrill your heart, you may belong here.
 Mad Sci is a close-knit community for all those who love science and want to live with others who love it too — whether that means late-night biochemistry study sessions, making liquid nitrogen ice cream, or just watching Doctor Who as a dorm.
 Anyone who wants to become part of this group of spontaneous, engaging, and generally awesome people need only walk into a common room and join the conversation!